awsdocs/aws-transit-gateway-guide/doc_source/network-manager-monitor-console.md

 ## Monitoring<a name="network-manager-monitoring"></a>

 On the **Monitoring** page, you can view CloudWatch metrics for the transit gateways, VPN connections, and on\-premises resources in your global network\.
 For more information, see [Monitoring your global network with Amazon CloudWatch metrics](monitoring-cloudwatch-metrics.md)\.

+## Route Analyzer<a name="network-manager-route-analyzer"></a>

+On the **Route Analyzer** page, you can perform an analysis of the routes in your transit gateway route tables\.
+This enables to you visualize routing paths and troubleshoot route\-related connectivity issues\.
+For more information, see [Route Analyzer](route-analyzer.md)\.